sr99622/onvif-mcp/docs/DNS.md

 - dnsmasq provides DNS only.
 It does not provide DHCP on `{{SERVER_FQDN}}`.
 - dnsmasq listens only on `{{SERVER_IP}}`, not on the camera interface, Wi-Fi interface, wildcard address, or loopback.
 - `systemd-resolved` remains the Ubuntu host resolver on `127.0.0.53` and `127.0.0.54`.
+- backups of dnsmasq.d configs must live outside the conf-dir glob, or rename them .bak

 ## Client configurations